MCAT Organic Chemistry

 Different Types of MCAT Organic Chemistry Questions

-MCAT Organic Chemistry includes different types of questions relating to the general concepts, trends, stabilities, analysis and separations etc.
+Organic Chemistry in MCAT includes different types of questions relating to the general concepts, trends, stabilities, analysis and separations etc.

-Even though MCAT Organic Chemistry forms only about 25% of the entire MCAT, it is approached with a certain amount of fear.
+Even though this section forms only about 25% of the entire test, it is approached with a certain amount of fear.
 It may be due to the amount of chemical reactions and chemical names, which you need to remember.
 A carefully planned study will help in understanding the concepts better.
 While learning a reaction or equation, write and learn, rather than simply memorizing.
 Learning by writing helps in recollecting the equation fast compared to the learning method of cramming.

-In order to prepare for the MCAT Organic Chemistry, you need to begin with the basics.
+In order to prepare for this section, you need to begin with the basics.
 Make note of the nomenclatures and functional groups, isomers, bonding, spectroscopy etc. Once you are ready with the basics your attention should shift to the various reactions like, substitution reactions, elimination reactions etc. After this comes the topic like biological molecules, advanced reactions including aldol condensation etc.